nuraci/Goat-IDE/README.md

-## Go @ IDE is an editor dedicated to the eLua World: http://www.eluaproject.net/
+## Go @ IDE is an editor dedicated to the embedded eLua World: http://www.eluaproject.net/

 some features:

 * Its editor (which is based on the wonderful library "scintilla" http://www.scintilla.org/), is lightweight and powerful.
-* It has additional features such as "syntax highlighting", "code folding" and "code completion" based on the eLua API.
+* Has additional features such as "syntax highlighting", "code folding" and "code completion" based on the eLua API.
-* It includes the capability to connect with the real hardware (through the serial or the USB port) obtaining the prompt of Elua inside it.
+* Includes the capability to connect with the real hardware (through the serial or the USB port) obtaining the prompt of Elua inside it.
-* It's able to build the sources and also is able to send the built file on the Hardware (using the xmodem protocol).
+* It's able to send the .lua/.lc file on the Hardware (using the eLua xmodem protocol).
-* Also it supports some terminal commands (standard ansi/vt100), so it's able to play games like "hanoi" or "hungman".
+* Supports some terminal commands (standard ansi/vt100), so it's able to play games like "hanoi" or "hungman" (using the eLua TERM capability).
-* Starting from now, an experimental support for the DFU bootloader programmer.
+* Supports the FLASH (on the target) programming through the DFU boot loader (initially only for the avr32 architecure).
+* It's easily extensible through Lua scripts.

 ## Videos:
 * http://www.youtube.com/watch?v=kUmujKemFjA